 Diagnosis Of Myopia

 The symptoms are often enough to identify the condition.
 The pediatrician may do a vision screening of the child and refer them to an ophthalmologist or optometrist if they have concerns.
-Eye specialists perform detailed vision evaluations and prescribe eyeglasses, lenses, or other treatments based on the condition (4).
+Eye specialists perform detailed vision evaluations and prescribe eyeglasses, lenses, or other treatments based on the severity of the condition (4).

 Treatment For Myopia In Children